ronit991/RTOS_Greenhouse_Automation/readme.md

 Major tasks:
 * Monitor and maintain the desired temperature in the greenhouse.
 * Monitor and maintain the desired humidity/moisture in the greenhouse.
-* Maintain appropriate level in the water reservoir.
+* Maintain appropriate water-level in the reservoir.
 * Automate the irrigation process based on soil moisture.
 * Notify the owner in case of fire, excessive wind, and crop damage due to excess IR/UV Light.
 * Sync everything with a cloud server.